gurukulams/gurukulam/site/content/books/12-biology/botany/plant_ecology/principles-of-ecology/ecological_factors.md

 between them is the most important form of water available to the plants.

-**3. Soil reactions:** Soil may be acidic or alkaline or neutral in their reaction. pH value of the soil solution determines the availability of plant nutrients.
-The best pH range of the soil for cultivation of crop plants is **5.5 to 6.8.**

-**4. Soil nutrients:**Soil fertility and productivity
-is the ability of soil to provide all essential plant nutrients such as minerals and organic nutrients in the form of ions.

-**5. Soil temperature:** Soil temperature of an area plays an important role in determining the geographical distribution of plants.
-Low temperature reduces use of water and solute absorption by roots.

 **6. Soil atmosphere:** The spaces left between